totallytom/totallytom/README.md

 If there is an idea on mind, I'll mostly likely build and post it.

 My main techstack is React.js, Typescript, Tailwind, Next.js, PostgreSQL, and Framer Motion.
-My favorite tool might be Canva and Photoshop but I am learning Figma.
+Favorite tool might be Canva and Photoshop but I am learning Figma.

 I have numerous big projects building privately.
-Four that are public are my main focuses.
+Three that are pinned are my main focuses.

 Fun Facts:
 I have two dogs and two cats.